darryldecode/laravelshoppingcart/README.md

 ## CONFIGURATION

 1. Open config/app.php and add this line to your Service Providers Array.
-NOTE: If you are using laravel 5.5, this will be automatically added by its auto discovery.
+NOTE: If you are using laravel 5.5 or above, this will be automatically added by its auto discovery.
   ```php
   Darryldecode\Cart\CartServiceProvider::class
   ```